 *This article was originally published on December 14, 2016 in advance of the release of Rogue One.
-It is being highlighted again in honor of the 40th Anniversary celebration of Star Wars.
+It is being highlighted again in honor of the release of The Last Jedi.
 Read about the jewelry in Rouge One here.

 While there is no sign of jewelry in the trailer for the eagerly awaited installment in the Star Wars series, Rogue One, I am holding out hope there may be some sparkle on Felicity Jones in the production.
 After all, a legacy of good accessories dates back to the first 1977 film.

 In the final scene when Princess Leia presents Han Solo and Luke Skywalker with the Medals of Bravery, she is majestically bejeweled in the silver Planetoid Valleys necklace and Darina’s cuff bracelet by Finnish designer Björn Weckström.
 While almost everything in the sci-fi movie was custom made for the production, the jewelry was bought off the rack, so to speak.

 “It came from Björn’s Space Silver collection,” explained Scandinavian vintage jewelry expert Beatrice Nordlings during a visit to the Nordlings pop-up shop on the Lower East Side of Manhattan.
 “When Stars Wars was near the end of the production on location in London, George Lucas himself sought out the jewelry designer to commission a necklace for Carrie Fisher to wear in the final scene.”